For Immediate Release: June 24, 2021

 “This is one of the earliest outbreaks we have seen in the area,” said Lenard Long, a Friends of Lake Cascade member.
 “We need to work together to reduce contaminants in our water.”

-Harmful bacteria from the blooms can create toxins when conditions are right.
+Harmful bacteria from the outbreaks can create toxins when conditions are right.
 Last week, when this outbreak was identified, the Idaho Department of Environmental Quality determined that they were not yet producing toxins.
 As a result, DEQ and the local health district have not yet issued a warning.
 However, with the upcoming holiday weekend, Idaho Conservation League would like to stress that toxins can still appear at any time during an outbreak.

 “Given warming temperatures and dropping water levels, it’s likely only a matter of time,” noted Jonathan Oppenheimer, ICL’s external relations director.
 “In fact, this year’s algae growth is showing up one month early.”